Community Social Development Programs

 Register online

-Date: Tuesday, May 7
+Date: May 1

-Time: 1-4:30 p.m.
+Time: 3:30 – 5 p.m.

 Talking Circles come from the culture and traditions of indigenous people in North America.
 All community members are welcome at these Talking Circles.
 Listen deeply with an opportunity to understand, learn, and establish a sense of community.
-Wearing Ribbon skirts/shirts are welcomed.
+Wearing Ribbon skirts/shirts is welcomed.

 Time: 5:30 p.m.